Forest Products Export Standards – Phytosanitary Requirements of Australia

 All timber must continue to meet all other regular requirements.

-For the Australian wooden packaging import requirements, please refer to the following links.
+For the Australian wooden packaging import requirements, refer to:

 Pine bark is prohibited from all sources unless the importer has obtained an import permit.